robert-abela/ride_to_school/README.md

 - **School transport**: Smaller black bus with stripe, sliding door animation, engine sound that reacts to movement, arrival beep, and window placement for the player.
 - **Traffic**: Colorful cars drive in the same direction.
 Contact while walking/stair-descending triggers **Game Over**.
 - **Environment**: Parallax city backdrop, trees, road, descending stairs, and a three‑storey school labeled **“St. Francis Cospicua”** with windows and a large wooden entrance door.
 - **Audio**: WebAudio beeps for boarding/arrival, step ticks while walking, a trumpet flourish on victory, and a simple engine hum when the bus moves.
 Audio is created programmatically—no external files required.
-Some browsers mute audio until you interact (press **Space**).
 - **Camera**: Horizontal scrolling that keeps the action centered and frames the school facade when you arrive.

 ---